rkobbe/PHY-2200-Profolio/README.md

 [Project 02 CurveBall](https://github.com/rkobbe/PHY-2200-Profolio/blob/main/CurveBall.ipynb)

 Our goal was to model the trajectory a curveball pitch with an [ODE](https://github.com/rkobbe/PHY-2200-Profolio/blob/main/ode.py).
 This includes viewing where the ball crosses the plate, a side view, and a top down view.
 After completing a single mode, we plotted mulitple pitches; specially we looked at where in the strike zone the curveball crossed.
 Additionally, we used different spinerates and velocities to get acurate data.
-We collected our data from the top 10 pitcher's average curveball leaderboard from Baseball Savant
+We collected our data from the top 10 pitcher's average curveball leaderboard from [Baseball Savant](https://github.com/rkobbe/PHY-2200-Profolio/blob/main/curveball.txt).

 [Project 03 Coupled Oscillators](https://github.com/rkobbe/PHY-2200-Profolio/blob/main/CoupledOscillators.ipynb)